CarlBrendt/Pose_Estimation_Project/README.md

-# This project is still in development
+# This project is still in development !!!!

 At this point, you can download this project and run it on your computer<br>

 # Planned improvements
 1. Add change color system for different yoga poses <br>
+2. Improve structure by adding OOP <br>
 2. Deploy on mobile device using mediapipe <br>

 # How to run on PC